help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 [`MockBuilder`](../api/MockBuilder.md) with
 [`MockRender`](../api/MockRender.md).

-Let's suppose that in our Angular application we have a base component, and its template looks like that:
+Let's suppose that in our Angular application you have a component, called `AppBaseComponent`, and its template looks like that:

 ```html